rehypejs/rehype-picture/readme.md

 found are wrapped in `<picture>` elements.
 The values at those keys are the `<source>` elements inserted in the picture.

+## Contribute

+See [`contribute.md` in `rehypejs/rehype`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]